 Happy new year to all who read this!
 As we enter the new year, we inevitably think of ways we can make this year the best one yet.
 Most of us make healthy eating or exercise goals as we look to improve our bodies.
 But one part of us that we usually don’t pay much attention to is our ears.
-Whether you want to build muscle or lose weight this year, make sure you also take steps to promote good hearing health.
-Here are a few things that you can do to achieve this in 2019.
+Whether you want to quit an unhealthy habit or lose weight this year, make sure you also take steps to promote good hearing health.
+Here are a few things that you can do to achieve this in 2020.

 1. Schedule an annual hearing test